How radio advertising can help grow your business;

 Your relaxing music mix

-The Smooth Radio North East experience is about playing the soundtrack to your life – we play the biggest and best songs from the past 40 years, brought to your customers by our engaging presenters.
+The Smooth Radio North East experience is about playing the soundtrack to your day – we play the biggest and best songs from the past 40 years, brought to your customers by our engaging presenters.

 We give our listeners a little bit of escapism from the everyday.